-Data Collection (acquisition and treatment)

-Overall description of the course
+Data Collection (acquisition and treatment) Overall description of the course

 Introduction

-Course Data collection is dedicated to understanding the importance of systematic, timely and periodic gathering of energy data.
+Course Data collection is dedicated to understanding the energy data.
 Data collection and management is crucial for identifying trends, defining and monitoring strategies and prioritizing energy efficiency improvements.
-As collection of reliable and complete energy data often shows to be a difficult task, this course will help participants to learn how to establish an effective energy management system for public sector, as well as how to identify sources and facilitate access to territorial aggregated, and non-identifying energy data.
+As collection of reliable and complete energy data often shows to be a difficult task, this course will help participants to learn how to establish an effective energy management system for public sector, as well as how to identify sources and facilitate access to territorial aggregated, and non-identifying

-More specifically, throughout this course participants will be able to better asses their needs for establishing EMIS that would serve their needs and capacities, learn tools for successful data mining and accessing robust energy data, learn methodologies to make quality energy estimations, learn how to establish a win-win collaborative agreements with data providers that would assure timely access to energy data and last but not least, learn to elaborate BEI, which is of critical importance for evaluating the impact of climate action.
+More specifically, throughout this course participants wil be able to better asses their needs for establishing EMIS that would serve their needs and capacities, learn tools for successful data mining and accessing robust energy data learn methodologies to make quality energy estimations, learn how to establish a win-win collaborative agreements energy data and last but not least, learn to elaborate BEI which is of critical importance for evaluating the impact of

 Topics

 Baseline Emission Inventory

 - Basic principles: territorial principle and the polluter pays principle

-- Approaches and recommendations for the

-- elaboration of BEI
+- Approaches and recommendations for the elaboration of BEI

 - Practical exercise

 Energy management

-- Assessing the need for energy management system
+- Assessing the need for energy management

 - How to elaborate building inventory

 Energy supply and production

 - Data mining and making quality energy estimations

-- Improving data sharing: mapping key stakehold-

-- ers and establishing collaboration models
+- Improving data sharing: mapping key stakeholders and establishing collaboration models

 - Analysing and evaluating gathered data

 Transport

 -Methods to estimate emissions in urban and other road transportation

 Boštjan Krajnc, CEO of Energy Agency of Savinjska, Šaleska and Koroška Region (KSSENA), has 16 years of work experience in the field of RES and RUE.
 Initially a project technologist responsible for the design and implementation of investment projects for power technologies implementation and environmental solutions, Boštian Krainc became a CEO of KSSENA in 2008.
 Boštjan Krajnc acquired the accreditation of the European Energy Manager from the Jožef Stefan Institute under the IEE project Eurem in 2009, as well as the official license from the Building and civil Engineering Institute ZRMK for issuing Energy Performance Certificate's.
 As member of the NALAS (Network of Associations of Local Authorities of South-East Europe) task force for Energy Efficiency he built an extensive experience in working with municipalities from South-East Europe.
 In his professional career Boštjan Krajnc has performed more than 50 trainings on energy management, energy efficiency and renewable energy sources, financial mechanisms (ESCO) and on transferring EU Energy efficiency directive into national legislations.

 Mentors

+Boštjan Krajnc

+CEO of Energy Agency of Savinjska, Šaleska

 Course objectives

-In this course, mentees can achieve the following learning objectives:
+In this course, mentees can achieve the following learning

 - Objective 1: To understand the importance of systematic, timely and periodic gathering of energy data

-- Objective 2: To understand the need for improving data sharing
+- Objective 2: To understand the need for improving data

 - Objective 3: To be able to contribute to improving data sharing through agreements and collaborations

-- Objective 4: To be able to use tools and methodologies for data retrieving, quality energy estimations and BEI calculation
+- Objective 4: To be able to use tools and methodologies for data retrieving, quality energy estimations and BEI cal-

 Target

 This course is aimed at professionals at regional and local level, that are responsible for energy data collection and would like to learn more on how to tackle challenges connected to gathering quality and comprehensive energy data.
 It is aimed at those who should or could play a key role in improving data sharing in order to accelerate achieving of EU climate goals.